hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 Even though the liquid boundaries are already defined in QGIS (see the {ref}`QGIS section on Liquid Boundaries <tm-bm-liquid-boundaries>`), it is always necessary to define the liquid boundaries in BlueKenue<sup>TM</sup> to fit the node numbers (IDs) of the Selafin mesh.
 ```

-The upstream (inflow) liquid boundary will constitute an **Open boundary with prescribed Q** (discharge) with the code `4 5 5` and the downstream outflow (liquid) boundary will constitute an **Open boundary with prescribed H** with the code `5 4 4` (i.e., prescribed {term}`stage-discharge relation <Stage-discharge relation>`).
-These types of boundary conditions are commonly used in practice, with the downstream boundary typically chosen to be at a gauging station where a {term}`stage-discharge relation <Stage-discharge relation>` has been calibrated with historic data.
+The upstream (inflow) liquid boundary will constitute an **Open boundary with prescribed Q and H** (discharge and water depth corresponding to a {term}`stage-discharge relation <Stage-discharge relation>`) with the code `5 5 5` and the downstream outflow (liquid) boundary will constitute an **Open boundary with prescribed H** with the code `5 4 4` (i.e., prescribed water depth).
+These types of boundary conditions are required for a dry initialization of the model.
+In practice, the downstream boundary should be located be at a gauging station where a {term}`stage-discharge relation <Stage-discharge relation>` has been calibrated with historic data.
 To back-calculate cross-section averaged roughness from a {term}`stage-discharge relation <Stage-discharge relation>`, take a look at the {ref}`Python exercise on 1-d hydraulics for solving the Manning-Strickler <ex-1d-hydraulics>` formula.

 ````{admonition} Drawing boundary conditions for mass balance